 Hand dipped candles are a little more complex and a bit messier!
 These candles involve melting your beeswax and using the liquid wax to create the candles – hence the mess.

 You’ll need to get hold of some beeswax, either through a local beekeeper or a bee equipment supplier or perhaps you have your own beehives.
 This wax then needs to be melted using the bain-marie method.
 You’ll also need plenty of candle wick.
 The process basically involves dipping the wick into the liquid wax, pulling the wick back up, letting the wax cool for a minute or two, and then dipping again.
 This process is repeated until you have a candle that is the thickness that you desire and will hopefully produce a lovely tapered beeswax candle.
 I found a nice video on YouTube that shows the process well.

 I have made the above candles myself and you can see the results in the photograph.
 They’re really fun to try and satisfying if they work out.

 The final beeswax candle I want to mention is the moulded candle.
 I haven’t made a moulded candle myself, so I am simply going to attach a how-to video!

 The last thing about making beeswax candles - choose your wick wisely!
 The choice of wick is essential in candle making.
 It is important to choose the correct wick for the diameter of candle being made.
 The process of getting this right involves a bit of trial and error.
 If you are planning to make your own candles it is worth doing a bit of research.
-I’ve attached a couple of links here and here to get you started.
+I’ve attached a link here to get you started.

 Why not get a candle duo for your loved ones?
 See our whole range of gifts here.